-The funds raised in this project will help to cover the daily running costs of each rhino for the next year, as well as procure some much needed equipment for keeping them safe.
-The Rhino's Security however, is our primary concern, and the funds raised will definitely help us do that, as some of the funds go to the operation of the anti-poaching unit at HESC.
+The funds raised in this project will help to cover the daily running costs of each rhino for the next year, as well as procure some much-needed equipment for keeping them safe.
+The rhinos' security is our primary concern and the funds raised will enable us to strengthen our security.
+Anti-poaching initiatives have and always will remain a priority at HESC.

 This project has provided additional documentation in a PDF file (projdoc.pdf).